code-philia/CoEdPilot-extension/README.md

 ### Edit Locator

-Combining a **🔍 discriminator model** and a **🎯 locator model.** It suggests edit locations according to *previous edits* and *current edit description.*
+Combining a **🔍 file locator (discriminator) model** and a **🎯 line locator model.** It suggests edit locations according to *previous edits* and *current edit description.*

 ### Edit Generator

-Based on a single **📝 generator model.** It generates replacements or additions somewhere in the code, from suggested locations or manually selected.
+Based on a single **📝 generator model.** It generates replacements or insertions somewhere in the code, from suggested locations or manually selected.
 It also requires *previous edits* and *current edit description* and, in addition, the code to replace.

 ## ✨ UI